pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-synopsis.md

 - [Rust - Lexing and Parsing](https://rustc-dev-guide.rust-lang.org/the-parser.html): Understanding the lexing and parsing processes in Rust is essential.
 This source can help to define the requirements related to that aspect.
 - [Types of Parsers in Compiler Design](https://www.geeksforgeeks.org/types-of-parsers-in-compiler-design/): Different types of parsers are used in compiler design, and understanding these can help define the parser component of the tool.
 - [What are the Borrowing Rules in Rust?](https://levelup.gitconnected.com/what-are-the-borrowing-rules-in-rust-6ff431e92d53): Understanding Rust's borrowing rules is critical for the tool's accuracy.
 This source can help to derive requirements related to highlighting ownership and borrowing events accurately.

+---
 # Approach
 ## Justification of Approach
 The chosen approach explained above is justified by several key factors:
-- Enhanced Learning Experience: One of the main challenges in learning Rust lies in understanding the ownership and borrowing intricacies.
+- **Enhanced Learning Experience**: One of the main challenges in learning Rust lies in understanding the ownership and borrowing intricacies.
 By providing visual representation of these concepts, the learning experience can be enhanced.
 This way, learners can better comprehend the subtleties of the system, which hopefully leads to faster skill development.
-- Existing Research and Tools: The existence of RustViz demonstrates the feasibility of this approach, offering insights into the benefits of visualising Rust code structures.
+- **Existing Research and Tools**: The existence of RustViz demonstrates the feasibility of this approach, offering insights into the benefits of visualising Rust code structures.
-- Relevance of Parsing: Parsing Rust code is an essential step in creating effective visualisations.
+- **Relevance of Parsing**: Parsing Rust code is an essential step in creating effective visualisations.
 Resources like "A Beginner's Guide to Parsing in Rust" provide a strong foundation for integrating parsing techniques into the tool.
-- Ethical Considerations: The ethical implication I'm mostly worried about is ensuring that the tool's design and usage does not encourage cheating or plagiarism.
+- **Ethical Considerations**: The ethical implication I'm mostly worried about is ensuring that the tool's design and usage does not encourage cheating or plagiarism.
 The tool should focus on educational benefits, and not compromise the integrity of the learning process.

+---
 # Evaluation
-The success of this project will be evaluated based on several key factors to determine the extent to which the aim has been achieved.
-The evaluation of success will revolve around the following aspects:

-Educational Enhancement:
-- Aim: To enhance the learning experience of Rust programming, particularly in understanding Rust's ownership and borrowing system.
+- **Aim**: To enhance the learning experience of Rust programming, particularly in understanding Rust's ownership and borrowing system.

-- Evaluation: Success here will be
+- **Evaluation**: Success here will be determined by assessing whether the visualisation tool has indeed improved the learning experience for students.
+This evaluation will involve conducting usability testing and comparing the performance of learners who used the tool against a group that did not.